Chemistry Endowments and Scholarships

 How to Support our Students

-If you wish to contribute to one of these endowed funds, please contact the Office of Advancement and clearly specify the name of the chemistry endowment to which you would like to contribute, or contact the Chemistry Department Chair directly (253-535-7530, firstname.lastname@example.org).
-Online donations are accepted.
+Donations are also accepted through PLU’s Office of Advancement (253-535-7177, firstname.lastname@example.org); please clearly specify the name of the chemistry endowment to which you would like to contribute, or contact the Chemistry Department Chair directly (253-535-7530, email@example.com).
 You may also send a check payable to Pacific Lutheran University in care of the Chemistry Department Chair.
 Please clearly specify on the check the name of the fund to which you are contributing.
 Thank you very much.